Grain Milling in Canada

 Commercial scale wheat and oat mills operate in 8 of Canada’s 13 provinces and territories.
 Total milling capacity is shared about equally between eastern and western Canada.
 The majority of wheat milling capacity is in the east in close proximity to larger urban centres.
 The majority of oat milling capacity is situated in the Prairie provinces.

-Canadian mills grind over 3.5 million tonnes of wheat, oats and barley each year.
+Canadian mills grind over 3.8 million tonnes of wheat, oats, rye, barley and other grains each year.

 Canadian mills export wheat flour, semolina and other milled grain products to over 30 countries.